How to value a business: 6 proven valuation methods

 5. Discounted cash flow valuation

-The discounted cash flow method uses free cash flow instead of profit or revenue.
-Free cash flow is the money left after you pay all operating expenses and invest in your business, such as equipment upgrades or maintenance.
+Discounted cash flow (DCF) uses free cash flow instead of profit or revenue.
+Free cash flow is the money left after you pay all operating expenses and invest in your business.

-Why this method is less common for small businesses:
+This method is less common for small businesses because it:

 - requires detailed financial analysis beyond basic profit and loss